 Keep Murano as the better island choice for a first family outing thanks to the glassmaking angle.

-Add one workshop-style activity, such as mask decoration or a simple craft session, if the trip needs variety.
+Add one workshop-style activity, such as mask decoration, glass-related craft or a simple cooking class, if the trip needs variety.

-Build in open pauses at broad waterfront stretches instead of forcing dense bridge-to-bridge walking all day.
+Build in open pauses at broad waterfront stretches such as Zattere or Giudecca instead of forcing dense bridge-to-bridge walking all day.

-Favor one major sight plus one playful or water-based layer per day.
+Favor one major sight plus one playful, water-based or food-led layer per day.

 Option